-The way an instructor arranges a classroom can significantly impact students’ learning.
-The instructor has the ability to maximize engagement by changing the physical setup of chairs, tables, and presentations in the classroom.
+An instructor can maximize student engagement by changing the physical setup of chairs, tables, and presentations in the classroom.
 Instructional communication theory suggests that seating arrangements can impact how the instructors communicate with students and how students interact with one another, impacting engagement, motivation, and focus (McCorskey and McVetta, 1978).
-More recent research suggests that students tend to prefer more flexible seating arrangements (Harvey and Kenyon, 2013).
-In particular, students have expressed a preference for classrooms with mobile vs. fixed chairs, and trapezoidal tables with chairs on casters vs. rectangular tables with immobile chairs.
+More recent research suggests that the set-up of the classroom space shapes instructor pedagogy, choice of activities, and on-task student behavior.
+For example, a classroom with seating affixed and directed toward a podium at the front of the room results in instructors spending more time in lecture and students demonstrating less active engagement.
+In contrast, roundtable seating arrangements lead to instructors and students engaging in more active learning activities, resulting in improved learning outcomes (Brooks 2012).
+Further studies demonstrate that students prefer more flexible seating arrangements (Harvey and Kenyon, 2013).
+In particular, students express a preference for classrooms with mobile vs. fixed chairs, and trapezoidal tables with chairs on casters vs. rectangular tables with immobile chairs.

-In general, spaces designed in a student-centered manner, focusing on learner construction of knowledge, can support student learning (Rands and Gansemer-Topf, 2017).
-In reality, however, many classrooms at colleges and universities have been built using more conventional models for lecture and seminar-type courses.
-Instructors can consider ways to modify seating arrangements and match arrangements with the demands of classroom activities in order to help maximize student learning.
+In general, spaces designed in a student-centered manner, focusing on learner construction of knowledge and collaboration, can support student learning (Rands and Gansemer-Topf, 2017).
+In reality, many classrooms at colleges and universities have been built using more conventional models for lecture and seminar-type courses.
+Instructors can consider ways to modify seating arrangements and align those arrangements with the demands of classroom activities to maximize student learning.

 Figure 1: Six options for classroom seating arrangements